 - (7) Lighting.
 Streets, drives, walks and other outdoor areas shall be properly lighted to promote safety and encourage pedestrian use.
 All exterior lighting for the project shall be directed downward or otherwise appropriately shielded and designed to minimize excessive light.
 It shall have an attractive appearance compatible with the overall project design and waterfront character.
 Lighting type, number and locations shall be subject to Planning Board review and approval as part of the site plan review. - (a) Lighting fixtures shall be a maximum of 15 feet in height, except pole lights in rear parking lots shall be a maximum of 20 feet high.
-Lighting shall be energy efficient, have full spectrum color quality, and shall prevent any lighting above 60 watts that directly projects above the horizontal level into the night sky. - (b) All exterior lighting shall comply with the standards in §223-14 B. - (11) Off-street parking and loading. - (b) Parking requirements. - [3] Restaurant: one space for each two three patron seats or one space for each 300 square feet of gross floor area, excluding kitchen and storage areas, whichever is greater. - [4] Office for business or professional use: one space for each 350 400 square feet of gross floor area.
+Lighting shall be energy efficient, have full spectrum color quality, and shall prevent any lighting above 60 watts that directly projects above the horizontal level into the night sky. - (b) All exterior lighting shall comply with the standards in §223-14 B.

+- (11) Off-street parking and loading. - (b) Parking requirements.

+- [1] Multifamily dwelling: one space per unit. - [2] Retail or service business: one space for each 333 square feet of gross floor, excluding basement storage utility areas. - [3] Restaurant: one space for each two three patron seats or one space for each 300 square feet of gross floor area, excluding kitchen and storage areas, whichever is greater. - [4] Office for business or professional use: one space for each 350 400 square feet of gross floor area. - [5] Hotel: 0.75 space for each hotel guest room.

-Section .
-Chapter 223 of the City Code, Article IVA, Waterfront Zones, §223-41.6, entitled "Bulk regulations applicable to Waterfront Park Zone" is hereby amended as follows:
+Section 18.
+Chapter 223 of the Code of the City of Beacon, Article IVA, Waterfront Zones, Section 41.6, entitled "Bulk regulations applicable to Waterfront Park Zone" is hereby amended as follows: